Create a Ruby App in App Service on Linux

 Create a deployment user

-In the following command, replace <username> and <password> with a new user name and password.
+In the following example, replace <username> and <password> (including brackets) with a new user name and password.
 The user name must be unique.
 The password must be at least eight characters long, with two of the following three elements: letters, numbers, symbols.

 az webapp deployment user set --user-name <username> --password <password>